benfjohnson/developer-dot/_posts/2016-10-31-rest-v2-16-11-patch-notes.md

 Added new fields on the result detail model:

 <ul class="normal">
-	<li>UnitOfBasis (number, optional) - Indicates the type of unit that was used for calculating the tax.<li>
+	<li>UnitOfBasis (number, optional) - Indicates the type of unit that was used for calculating the tax.</li>
 	<li>TaxableUnits (number, optional) - The number of units that were taxable according to this tax detail.</li>
 	<li>NontaxableUnits (number, optional) - The number of units that were nontaxable according to this tax detail.</li>
 	<li>ExemptUnits (number, optional) - The number of units that were exempt according to this tax detail.</li>